PedroASB/odin-foundations/calculator/README.md

 ## Description
 - HTML + CSS + JavaScript project.
-- This is a traditional web-based calculator that supports the four basic math operations (addition, subtraction, multiplication, division).
+- This is a traditional web-based calculator that supports the four basic arithmetic operations.
 It's possible to interact using either the mouse or the keyboard.
 Additionally, there are three available styles for the calculator: Modern, Classic and Mint.

 ## Preview
 <div align="center">